ssavutu/ssavutu/README.md

 **Software Engineer Co-Op — eMoney Advisor**
 <br>
 Sep 2025 - Mar 2026
-- Contributed to REST APIs deployed in production to interface with 50+ financial institutions
+Worked on backend REST APIs connecting the platform to 50+ financial institutions.
-- Worked in a C# codebase of 1,300,000+ lines of code
-- Wrote unit tests and carefully tested API responses to ensure safe deployments of production-critical code
+Contributed to a large C# codebase (~1.3M LOC) and wrote tests to ensure safe deployment of production-critical code.

 ### 🚀 What I'm building

 - **[Delta](https://github.com/DrexelTriangle/triangle-cms)**
-  Go-based CMS (Content Management System) designed to replace WordPress for *The Triangle*
+  Go-based CMS (Content Management System) with a React frontend designed to replace WordPress for *The Triangle*

 - **[WordPress ETL](https://github.com/DrexelTriangle/wordpress-etl)**
   WordPress to MariaDB ETL (Extract-Transform-Load) pipeline made in Python